-Scholarship Fund - This fund is used to account for the scholarships paid to students.
+Scholarship Fund - This fund is used to provide scholarships to students.

 Additionally, the school district reports the following fund types:

 GOVERNMENTAL FUNDS

 Special Revenue Funds - Special Revenue Funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.